Alexandra College: No Limits Programme

 Courses for Students with Learning Disabilities or Difficulties

-Camden Council and Westminster Kingsway College are working in partnership with specialist provider MacIntyre to offer provision for young people aged 16 to 25 with severe and complex needs that is delivered all year round in a newly refurbished centre in Camden.
+Westminster Kingsway College offers provision for young people aged 16 to 25 with severe and complex needs that is delivered all year round in a newly refurbished centre in Camden.
 The new Alexandra College has been re-modelled to ensure that the learning and living space is fully accessible.

 The No Limits Programme curriculum will focus on health, employment, independent living and community inclusion and the learning is underpinned by specialist support.
 Programmes will be flexible and individualised, focussing on what the students need to learn to support their transition from school to adulthood and prepare them for what they want to do next.
 As part of their Individual Learning Plan, students may access courses and vocational training opportunities at other Westminster Kingsway College Centres including catering, creative arts, health and beauty.
 Most importantly each learner will have a stimulating, meaningful and exciting time in college.